-More than 80 percent of those buying coverage in the Marketplaces will qualify for premium tax credits, which will significantly reduce what you actually pay in premiums.
-The tax credits are provided immediately and directly to the health plan you have chosen – immediately lowering what you pay in monthly premiums.
+Last, year 86% of the more than 8 million people who enrolled in private coverage through the marketplace received premium assistant.
+The tax subsidies are provided immediately and directly to the health plan you have chosen – immediately lowering what you pay in monthly premiums.

 To find an estimate of your eligibility for subsidies and how much you could spend on health insurance please use the below subsidy calculator.
 Please keep in mind this is an estimate as premiums and eligibility requirements may vary, contact your state’s Medicaid office or exchange with enrollment questions.

 Here is a helpful checklist to help individuals and families, prepare for open enrolled starting November 15, 2014.
 You will be able to enroll in the Marketplace online at Healthcare.gov ,by phone, or by mail.

 The national toll-free consumer call center is open to answer those questions.
 The center will be open 24 hours a day, seven days a week.
 The number is 1-800-318-2596.
 The call center will be able to provide the following assistance.

 Stay up to date with the changes in your state by signing up for email and text updates.